tws101/docker-dst-server/README.md

  * On Docker environment which doesn't support UDP port forwarding, LAN only server cannot be used.
 (Still you can enable Steam punchthrough and search for your server in `Online` catalog. )
  * Docker IPv6 support is another sh\*t and we currently don't have any idea on it.
 Help and advices are always welcomed. (see [#7](https://github.com/Jamesits/docker-dst-server/issues/7).)
+ * When the server is started for some unknow reason it akes quite soem time for the Caves to sync its portals to the Master.
+Normal wait time is about 1 to 1.5 hours.

 ## FAQ